N.B from Baltimore, MD

 We splurged on some items (like the wedding cake and the bouquets) and saved on others (I arranged the rest of the flowers myself.)
 The wedding was in the backyard of my parents' house - Also did the rest of the decoration - used lengths of tulle to make swags between 2 trees to create an "altar" area & used potted lilies, which we then planted in the garden.

 Also used a swag of tulle on the outside of our closed patio to create a wedding effect.
 Used family linens to make runners on simple paper tablecloths from the supermarket (the color was right) - These went with the flowered paper plates I got at Target - which looked like vintage china plates.

 Used a collection of champagne glasses for the toast - Bought a large champagne bottle of inexpensive French sparking wine, which we had tested beforehand.
-Had a punch bowl of iced tea with large ice cubes made with flowers frozen in them.

 No DJ - we used CDs & our karaoke machine - Found my linen wedding dress at a thrift shop & wore family heirloom jewelry.